-Stabilize Current.
-You want to grow income.
+You want to grow your income.
 To do this, start by maximizing your current income streams.
-Begin your efforts by making sure you are a good job with your current donors, funders, and sponsors.
+Begin your efforts by ensuring you are doing a good job with your current donors, funders, and sponsors.
 Often this will mean prioritizing filing reports, thanking donors, and stewardship tasks.
-These supports continued income from existing funding sources.
-Big picture, these efforts lay the groundwork for next year’s income and, you can stand out by making it a priority to accomplish any needed tasks.
+This supports continued income from existing funding sources.
+Big picture, these efforts lay the groundwork for next year’s income, and you can stand out by making it a priority to accomplish any needed tasks.
 Few of your nonprofit competitors prioritize these efforts.

 For instance, Feeding Children Everywhere has nineteen sponsored food-packaging events.
 To stabilize funds next year, they seek to renew all sponsors again.
 Why would sponsors want to sign-up again?
 Because of their great experience this year.

 How are you stabilizing current funds?
 Review your current contracts and relationships.
 Are you fulfilling them energetically?
 Evaluate the odds of obtaining the same or similar funding next year.
 What steps support this?
 Decide on actions to take.
 Schedule them.